Txus5012/WFRP4e-Endeavours/README.md

 - **None**: The character won't do any endeavour.

 A chat card will appear with the desired endeavour.
-If chosen a "Between adventures" endeavour, it will show a journal link (v10 journal pages).
-Not available yet for "Travel" endeavours.
+If chosen a "Between adventures" endeavour from the Core module, it will show a journal link (v10 journal pages).
+Not available yet for "Travel" or extra endeavours.

 ![Endeavours Card](https://user-images.githubusercontent.com/87753744/214649375-bfff0e86-040f-4e75-ac9b-2ed6e7a24ace.jpg)